dio-av/dio-av/README.md

-###  Hi there,
+##  Hi there,

-<h2> Welcome to my portifolio!</h2>
+### Welcome to my portifolio!
 <p>
-	I'm a self taught and self motivated software developer.
-	I'm a excited gopher delivering back end solutions entirely in Go that also keep an eye in functional languages like APL/BQN and Erlang/Elixir.
+	I'm a self taught and self motivated software developer. gopher delivering back end solutions entirely in Go that also keep an eye in functional languages like APL/BQN and Erlang/Elixir.
 </p>
 <p>
 	My interests are: <br>